 If you're using files from the Geography section of our store, please note that all our materials come with the traditional color-coding and without any color-coding.

-With Color-Coding (back of flags have color strip with the name of the country)
+With color-coding, the back of the flags have a color strip as well as the name of the country.

 Let's get started!